riotjy/mobjy4j/README.md

 Eclipse: install buildship extension for Gradle support, import as existing gradle project, build project

 RUNNING INSTRUCTIONS:
 Run class "Mobjy" with parameter -i set to the full/relative path to input YAML file and -o parameter to the output directory/folder.
+**mpbjy** will generate a bunch of java and cpp files.
+In order to use them, the gson library for java and the nlohmann/json (json.hpp) library for cpp are needed.

 Using ./examples/example.yaml in project directory, currently it turns this YAML class model definition:
 ```YAML